 What to Expect

-There are usually 4-5 days of recovery, and then usually by the third or fourth week patients start urinating a lot better.
-Patients generally don't have any lasting negative side effects.
-Patients should understand that the gland shrinkage happens gradually over a few months.
-About 7 out of 8 patients have good results.
-For men who suffer with urinary catheters in place, about 3 out of 4 patients can get the catheters out for good.
-For many, the procedure can be life-changing.
-Patients who do not experience the full benefit can still undergo any of the other treatment options.
-In fact, the PAE procedure can help control bleeding if more invasive surgery is ever necessary!
+There is usually about a week of recovery, and then usually by the third or fourth week after, urination starts getting a lot better.
+But you should understand that the gland shrinkage happens gradually over a few months.
+About 7 out of 8 patients will have good results.
+For men who suffer with urinary catheters in place, about 3 of 4 patients get the catheters out for good.
+For many, PAE can be life-changing.
+Patients will seldom have any lasting negative side effects.
+For those who don't experience the full benefit of PAE, they can still undergo any other BPH treatment.
+In fact, if a more invasive BPH surgery becomes necessary, PAE can help make that surgery safer and easier by shrinking the gland to control bleeding.

 |